Stochastic Multi-level Composition Optimization Algorithms with Level-Independent Convergence Rates

 \end{proof} \begin{remark} Note that \cref{alg:modifiednasa} does not use a mini-batch of samples in any iteration.
-Thus, \eqnok{nasa_main_theorem3} (in which $\sigma^2$ is replaced by $\hat \sigma^2$) implies that the total sample complexity of \cref{alg:modifiednasa} for finding an $\epsilon$-stationary point of \cref{eq:mainprob}, is bounded by ${\cal O}(c^T T^6/\epsilon^4)$ which is better in the order of magnitude than the complexity bound of \cref{alg:originalnasa}.
-Furthermore, this bound matches the complexity bound obtained in \cite{GhaRuswan20} for the two-level composite problem which in turn is in the same order for single-level smooth stochastic optimization. { Finally, it is worth noting that this complexity bound for \cref{alg:modifiednasa} is obtained without assuming boundedness of the feasible set or any conditions on the parameter $\beta$.
-Indeed, $\beta$ can be set to any positive number due to \eqnok{new_nasa_merit_function_gamma_choice}, and $\tau_k$ depends only on the total number of iterations $N$ due to \eqnok{def_tau}.
-This makes \cref{alg:modifiednasa} parameter-free and easy to implement.} \end{remark}
+Thus, \eqnok{nasa_main_theorem3} (in which $\sigma^2$ is replaced by $\hat \sigma^2$) implies that the total sample complexity of \cref{alg:modifiednasa} for finding an $\epsilon$-stationary point of \cref{eq:mainprob}, is bounded by ${\cal O}(c^T T^4/\epsilon^4)={\cal O}_T(1/\epsilon^4)$ which is better in the order of magnitude than the complexity bound of \cref{alg:originalnasa}.
+Furthermore, this bound matches the complexity bound obtained in \cite{GhaRuswan20} for the two-level composite problem which in turn is in the same order for single-level smooth stochastic optimization.
+Finally, it is worth noting that this complexity bound for \cref{alg:modifiednasa} is obtained without assuming boundedness of the feasible set or any dependence of the parameter $\beta$ on Lipschitz constants.
+Indeed, $\beta$ can be set to any positive number in the order of ${\cal O}(\sqrt{T})$ due to \eqnok{new_nasa_merit_function_gamma_choice}, and $\tau_k$ depends only on the total number of iterations $N$ due to \eqnok{def_tau}.
+This makes \cref{alg:modifiednasa} parameter-free and easy to implement. \end{remark}